rmscode/binary-garden/docs/hardware/powervault-me4-draft.md

 ### Deployment Brief

 1. Unpack.
-2. Install the cotroller enclosure and optional expansion enclosure in the rack.
+2. Install the controller enclosure and optional expansion enclosure in the rack.
 3. Populate drawers with disks (DDICs).
 2U encosures ship with disks installed.
 4. Cable the optional expansion enclosures.
 5. Connect the management ports.